lavabit/robox/README.md

 ## Docker Images
 https://hub.docker.com/r/lavabit/

-Note, the generic templates are being refactored to use the split function.
-This requires packer v1.2.6+.
+The templates in this repo require a current version of packer, and in some cases, make use of features which haven't been officially merged and/or released yet.
+Use the res/providers/packer.sh script to build an appropriately patched packer binary.

 ## Pending Tasks

--Merge duplicate magma and lineage configurations -Remove ejection logic from Hyper-V configurations -Troubleshoot Dragonfly/NetBSD on Hyper-V
-Add retry function to scripts and wrap yum/apt/apk/pacman/etc (prototype in upload.sh already) Automatically retry failed box builds
+Add retry function to scripts and wrap yum/apt/apk/pacman/etc (prototype in silent.sh already)
+Automatically retry failed box builds
-Generate docker variants for the RHEL/Oracle/Ubuntu/Debian/Alpine configurations Create standalone release script
+Generate docker variants for the RHEL/Oracle/Ubuntu/Debian/Alpine configurations
 Add upload/delete/release functions to robox.sh
-Add vagrant user password randomization logic to the bundled Vagrantfiles Add init based test, and SSH command test to the box test and check script -Add an explicit storage path to the Hyper-V templates Update the parallels/vitualbox configs so they use the new cpus/memory template keys Consolidate magma/docker post processors by making better use of the split function
+Add vagrant user password randomization logic to the bundled Vagrantfiles
+Add init based test, and SSH command test to the box test and check script
+Update the parallels/vitualbox configs so they use the new cpus/memory template keys

 ## Pending Additions